-Throughout the celebration, guests and students were honored by performances from talented students The Eastern School of Performing Arts who were also celebrating their first graduation as HND partners with University Centre Stamford.
+Throughout the celebration, guests and students were honored by performances from talented students The Eastern School of Performing Arts who were also celebrating their first graduation as HND partners with Higher Education Centre Stamford.

 Principal at New College Stamford, Janet Meenaghan said,

-‘We were once again delighted to hold our University Centre Stamford graduation ceremony in the town and we extend our thanks to the Mayor, all at the Town Hall and at Stamford Methodist Church for helping us to host such a successful event.
+‘We were once again delighted to hold our Higher Education Centre graduation ceremony in the town and we extend our thanks to the Mayor, all at the Town Hall and at Stamford Methodist Church for helping us to host such a successful event.

 It’s always a pleasure to see our students receive their higher education diplomas and degrees and the graduation ceremony recognises their hard work and achievements, as well as offering us the chance to thank parents and friends, and the teaching staff, for their contributions.

-Amelia and Gemma have seen their careers in education take off since completing their Foundation Degrees at University Centre Stamford.
+Amelia and Gemma have seen their careers in education take off since completing their Foundation Degrees at Higher Education Centre Stamford.

 Amelia-Rose Hughes (AGE), previously joined New College Stamford to student Health and Social Care and returned to the centre to study the Foundation Degree in Applied Studies (Early Childhood).
 Since completing her course in May, Amelia has been offered a role as a Special Educational Needs (SEN) Manager.